-If you’re having a planned caesarean, your surgeon or midwife will arrange for you to have a blood test before the operation.
-This is to see whether you have anaemia.
+If you’re planning to have a caesarean delivery, your obstetrician or midwife will arrange for you to have a blood test before your operation.
+This will show if you have anaemia.
 Anaemia is a condition in which your blood can't carry enough oxygen to meet the needs of your body.
 All caesareans cause some blood loss and you may lose anything up to one litre of blood.
-If you’re already anaemic, or if you lose more blood than expected during the operation, you may need a blood transfusion.
+If you’re already anaemic, or if you lose more blood than expected during the operation, you may need to have a blood transfusion.

-Planned caesareans are usually done using regional anaesthesia, either using an epidural, a spinal, or a combined epidural/spinal block.
-These types of anaesthesia completely block feeling from the waist down and you will stay awake during the operation.
+Planned caesareans are usually done using regional anaesthesia.
+This could be either using an epidural, a spinal, or a combined epidural/spinal block.
+These types of anaesthesia completely block the feeling from your waist down but you’ll stay awake during the operation.

 An epidural takes time to work, but it can be topped up regularly.
-You may have already had an epidural if you started a vaginal delivery.
+You may have already had an epidural for pain relief if you were in labour.
 If so, this can be topped up with another dose.
-A spinal block takes effect more quickly, but is a one-off dose and only lasts for a set length of time.
+A spinal block takes effect more quickly, but it’s a one-off dose and only lasts for a set length of time.

-If you are considering a planned caesarean, it's important to be aware of the possible alternatives.
+If you’re considering a planned caesarean delivery, it's important to be aware of the possible alternatives.

-If you're having a planned caesarean delivery, you may be able to choose some aspects of the delivery.
-For example, you may be able to choose whether you see your baby delivered or not, or how and when your baby is passed to you.
+If you have a planned caesarean delivery, you may be able to choose some aspects of the delivery.
+You may be able to choose whether you see your baby delivered, or how and when your baby is passed to you.
 You may even be able to choose to have music playing during your operation.

 Once the anaesthetic has taken effect, your abdomen will be cleaned with antiseptic.
 Your surgeon will make a cut through your abdomen and your womb.
-Your baby will then be carefully delivered.
-If you have had a regional anaesthetic, you won’t feel any pain but you may feel some pushing or pulling.
-Usually, you’ll be able to see and hold your baby immediately after he or she is born.
+And your baby will be carefully delivered.
+If you’ve had a regional anaesthetic, you won’t feel any pain but you may feel some pushing or pulling.
+Usually, you’ll be able to see and hold your baby immediately after they are born.

-As your baby is being delivered, you will be given an injection of Syntocinon into a vein.
-This is an artificial form of oxytocin, a hormone (a chemical found naturally in your body) that causes your womb to contract.
+As your baby is being delivered, you’ll be given an injection of syntocinon into a vein.
+This is an artificial form of oxytocin, a hormone that causes your womb to contract.
 As your womb contracts, your surgeon will deliver the placenta.

-He or she will then close the cuts in your womb with dissolvable stitches.
-Your surgeon will close your abdomen using stitches or clips and he or she will cover your wound with a dressing.
-The stitches in your womb don't need to be removed.
-Depending on the technique your surgeon uses, you may need to have the abdominal stitches taken out, or they may dissolve.
+The cuts in your womb will then be closed with dissolvable stitches.
+Your surgeon will close your abdomen using stitches or clips and cover your wound with a dressing.
+Depending on the technique your surgeon uses, you may need to have your abdominal stitches taken out, or they may dissolve.

 It usually takes about five to 10 minutes to deliver your baby.
-From start to finish, the operation lasts about 30 to 40 minutes if there are no complications.
-It often takes longer if you have had surgery before because of the scar tissue.
+From start to finish, the operation can last up to an hour.
+It can take longer if you’ve had surgery before because of any scar tissue you may have.

-After having a caesarean delivery, you’ll be given painkillers after your caesarean delivery.
-You may have these given to you through the needle used for your epidural or you may have the option of patient-controlled analgesia.
-For this, you will have a drip inserted into a vein in your arm.
-You can give yourself strong painkillers called opioids, such as diamorphine, when you need them by pressing a button.
+After having a caesarean delivery, you’ll be given painkillers to help ease any discomfort.
+They may be given to you through the tube used for your epidural or you may have the option of patient-controlled analgesia.
+If you’re controlling your painkiller, you’ll have a drip inserted into a vein in your arm.
+You can give yourself strong painkillers called opioids, such as diamorphine, by pressing a button.

-If there are no complications during your operation and you’re recovering well, you can eat or drink when you feel ready.
+If no complications arise during your operation and you’re recovering well, you can eat or drink when you feel ready.

 If you have an epidural, the catheter that drains your urine usually stays in place for at least 12 hours after the last top-up.
 If you have a spinal block, your catheter can be removed once you’re able to walk around.

-Your dressing will be taken off after about 24 hours.
-After this, your wound will probably be left uncovered.
+The dressing on your wound will be taken off after about 24 hours.

-You will be offered some ways to help prevent a blood clot (deep vein thrombosis or DVT) developing in your legs.
+You will be offered some ways to help prevent deep vein thrombosis or DVT (a blood clot) developing in your legs.
 This may be just help getting out of bed to keep you mobile and ensuring you’re well hydrated.
 If you have a more complex caesarean or you have other risk factors, you will be given compression stockings to wear.
-Until you go home, you will also be given daily injections of anticoagulant medicine, such as heparin, to help prevent blood clots forming so easily.
+You will also be given daily injections of anticoagulant medicine, such as heparin, to help prevent blood clots forming so easily.

-If you had an unplanned caesarean, you should have the chance to talk to your surgeon and midwife about why you needed to have the operation.
-They will be able to explain the reasons for your caesarean and give you information about any possible consequences the operation may have for you and your baby.
+If you’ve had an unplanned caesarean, you should have the chance to talk to your surgeon and midwife about why you needed to have the operation.
+They will explain the reasons for your caesarean and give you information about any possible consequences the operation may have for you and your baby.

-It's usual to stay in hospital for about three to four days after having a caesarean delivery.
-However, if you’re making a good recovery with no signs of fever or infection and have support at home, you may be able to leave hospital sooner.
+It's usual to stay in hospital for about three or four days after having a caesarean delivery.
+However, if you’re recovering well with no signs of fever or infection and have support at home, you may be able to leave hospital sooner.

-To help you recover from a caesarean delivery, you’ll be given medicines for pain relief while you’re in hospital and advice about what to use once you leave.
-Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.
+To help you recover from a caesarean delivery, you’ll be given medicines for pain relief while you’re in hospital.
+You’ll also be given advice about what to use once you leave.
+Make sure you read the patient information leaflet that comes with your medicine.
+And if you have any questions, have a chat with your pharmacist.

-During the operation, you may have been given antibiotics.
-This is to prevent any infection of your wound, your womb or your urinary system.
+During your operation, you may have been given antibiotics.
+This is to help prevent any infection of your wound, your womb or your urinary system.
 Usually it’s a single injection given before your operation.
 However, if there’s any sign of infection, you may need to take a course of antibiotics.
 It's important that you complete any course of antibiotics even if you don't have any signs of infection.

 Caesarean deliveries are commonly performed and generally safe.
-However, in order to make an informed decision and give your consent, you need to be aware of the possible side-effects and the risk of complications.
+However, it’s important to be aware of the possible side-effects and the risk of complications.

-These are the unwanted but mostly temporary effects you may get after having the procedure.
+Side-effects are unwanted but mostly temporary effects you may get after having a procedure.
 Side-effects for a caesarean delivery include: